Louishancquart/LyraInstantPayAppAndroid/readme.md

 This repo is intended to demonstrate how mobile payment is working; based on following components :

-* Activity to collect payment information (email, amount) and submit payment (Casual payment & Apple Pay if enabled)
+* Activity to collect payment information (orderID, amount) and submit payment (Casual payment & Apple Pay if enabled)
 * Activity to indicate payment result
 * Few class utils to perform payment workflow (communication with your backend, detect end of payment, detect expiration)